dockersamples/msbuild-2025-docker-qualcomm-lab/3-building-multi-platform-images/README.md

 1. Validate the platform of the image we built by using the following command:

     ```bash
-    docker image inspect genai-app
+    docker image ls --filter reference=sample-app --tree
     ```

-    We should see in the output an `Architecture` of `arm64` and `Os` of `linux`.

-2. Validate we do not have a `linux/amd64` image:

-    ```bash
-    docker image inspect --platform linux/amd64 genai-app
-    ```

-    This should give output similar to the following:
+    You should see output similar to the following:

     ```console
-    Error response from daemon: image with reference genai-app was found but does not provide the specified platform (linux/amd64)
+    IMAGE                ID             DISK USAGE   CONTENT SIZE   EXTRA
+    sample-app:latest    47098fe2a060        245MB         57.4MB
+    └─ linux/arm64       79fe963eee0a        245MB         57.4MB
     ```

-3. Build the image for multiple platforms by using the following command:
+2. Build the image for multiple platforms by using the following command:

     ```bash
     docker build -t genai-app --platform=linux/amd64,linux/arm64 .